sachagavino/chemdiskpy/README.md

 This code performs dust continuum radiative transfer simulations of protoplanetary disks with RADMC3D and allows to use the resulting dust tempeature and local radiation field for gas-grain simulations (NAUTILUS).
-THe code can convert any relevant RADMC3D input/output files to a NAUTILUS friendly format, and vice-versa.
+The code can convert any relevant RADMC3D input/output files to a NAUTILUS friendly format, and vice-versa.

 ## Installation

-- last release from test [https://test.pypi.org/](https://test.pypi.org/):
+- latest release from test [https://test.pypi.org/](https://test.pypi.org/):

         pip install -i https://test.pypi.org/simple/ chemdiskpy